You must be aware of individual rights that your personal assistant (PA) may be entitled to.

 Your PA may be entitled to other time off, e.g. for jury service; time off for public duties if they hold a public position such as a member of a local authority or Justice of the Peace; time off for study or training; time off to deal with unexpected or sudden emergencies involving a dependent.

-You can find out more about each of these on the GOV.UK website.
+You can find out more about each of these on GOV.UK.

-You will also have to think about options for arranging cover when your PA is on off work for whatever reason – an agency, for example, may be able to provide cover.
-If you get support from direct payments you may receive extra money to cover the costs.
+You will have to think about options for arranging cover when your PA is on off work for whatever reason – an agency, for example, may be able to provide cover.
+If you get support from the government by way of direct payments, you may receive extra money to cover the costs of a stand-in PA from an agency.

 Itemised pay statement